![]() |

 As commissioners of University Language Teaching Centres, and in close association with University Departments of Continuing Education, the ELDP provides course programmes which combine work experience with academic disciplines.

-The CAS is not a language school, a college, or a university.
+The EOC is not a language school, a college, or a university.
 It's an independent educational facility: a consultancy which, through the ELDP, provides professional development training for companies, organisations, universities, groups, and individuals.

 Courses run throughout the year in continental Europe and Oxford, England.
 The Centre has co-ordination offices in England and other European countries, and is guided by an Academic Advisory Council.